Wisconsin Supreme Court clears the way for a conversion therapy ban to be enacted

 Conservative Justice Brian Hagedorn, in a dissent, said the court’s ruling is “devoid of legal analysis and raises more questions than it answers.”

-Fellow conservative justices Annette Ziegler and Rebecca Bradley also dissented, saying the ruling shifts too much power to the executive branch.
+Fellow conservative justices Annette Ziegler and Rebecca Bradley also dissented, saying the ruling shifts too much power to the executive branch and holds the Legislature to a higher legal standard.

+Bradley said the ruling “lets the executive branch exercise lawmaking power unfettered and unchecked.”

 The issue goes beyond conversion therapy